osrsbox/osrsbox.github.io/_posts/2018-10-05-installing-runelite-on-ubuntu-linux.md

 The RuneLite installation and configuration tutorial is divided into the following sections: Installing Java, downloading and installing RuneLite, creating shortcuts to run RuneLite and some additional system configuration tweaks and notes.

+- **Update: 2019-03-17**: Updated the post to align with the most recent release of the RuneLite Launcher - version 1.6.2.
+Also added a small section on troubleshooting the client.

 ## Contents
 {:.no_toc}